therod/theminimalistcoder/app/data/articles/2014-06-12-the-death-of-individuality-online.md

 ---
 title: "The death of individuality online"
 description: "The web is an amazing tool that allows us to freely express ourselves.
-Don't keep yourself confined to a system just for the sake of convenience."
+Don't keep yourself confined to a system just for the sake of convenience..."
 created_at: '2014-06-12'
 updated_at: '2014-06-12'
 published: true